Join the Tour of Sufferlandria February 14-20, 2021

 - One of the easiest ways to stay motivated is to get others invested in your Suffering - Tell your family, your friends, your work colleagues, your local plumber and your pets that you’re taking on the Tour of Sufferlandria.
 You won’t want to disappoint them by backing out.
 By the same token, raising money for a worthy cause like the Davis Phinney Foundation is another excellent way to take some of the focus off your own Suffering and get you focused on helping those living with Parkinson’s disease.
 Here’s a reminder of where you can set up your donation.

 - The easiest way to raise an amount of money that will earn you the respect of your fellow Sufferlandrians and soon-to-be Sufferlandrians is to let as many people as possible know about your quest.
-You’ll be able to find the Tour’s official Facebook page here, and you can interact with us on Twitter by using #tos2020 and directing your tweets to @TheSufferfest.
-You can also make yourself a totally awesome Tour of Sufferlandria race number by going here.
+You can interact with us on Twitter and Instagram by using #tos2021 and directing your tweets to @TheSufferfest.
+You can also make yourself a totally awesome Tour of Sufferlandria race number.
 Use it as your avatar on social media to let all Couchlandrians know that you are racing for honour, glory and victory.

-Take some time to set up your Bike Torture Chamber with everything you’ll need for the week.
-At a bare minimum you’ll need your bike, trainer, and device with The Sufferfest installed.
+Take some time to set up your trainer station with everything you’ll need for the week.
+At a bare minimum you’ll need your bike, trainer, and a device with The Sufferfest installed.
 Other possible additions include:

 • A fan to keep you cool (essential unless you live in the Arctic).